AMERICAN DIABETES ASSOCIATION OF NEBRASKA

 Did You Know?

-- As of 2014, medical costs in Nebraska are approximately 2.3 times higher than those without diabetes, costing an average of $13,700 each year.
+- As of 2014, medical costs for those with diabetes in Nebraska are approximately 2.3 times higher than those without diabetes, costing an average of $13,700 each year.

 - In 2015, 30.3 million Americans, or 9.4% of the population, had diabetes.